adammankowski1/Eurovision-statistics/README.md

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) (prefered version 8.11.1) and the [Heroku CLI](https://cli.heroku.com/) installed.
+Also, create .env file.
+Example of this file you have in the .env.example.

 ```sh
 $ git clone git@github.com:adammankowski1/Eurovision-statistics.git # or clone your own fork